Advitya17/AutoBrickify/README.md

-# AutoBrickify: A system for end-to-end automation of building point labels to Brick turtle files
+# AutoBrick: A system for end-to-end automation of building point labels to Brick turtle files

 ## Setup